Joshuaingram/joshuaingram.github.io/_pages/cv.md

 Education
 ======
-* B.A. in Statistics & Applied Mathematics, New College of Florida, Expected May 2022
+* B.A. in Statistics & Applied Mathematics, New College of Florida, GPA: 4.0/4.0, Expected May 2022

 Research Experience
 ======